Women's World Cup: Germany hammer South Africa to secure top spot | DW | 17.06.2019

 (Leupolz 15', Däbritz 29', Popp 40', Magull 58')

 Martina Voss-Tecklenburg and her team have hit top gear at the perfect time.
-Germany dispatched of South Africa in emphatic fashion in their final group B game to secure top spot and leave their confidence sky high.
+Germany disposed of South Africa in emphatic fashion in their final Group B game to secure top spot and leave their confidence sky high.

 First it was Melanie Leupolz who took advantage of slack defending to head home from a corner.
-Sara Däbritz swept home after Andile Dlamini spilled a shot into her path.
-Popp added a strong header of her own before the break as Germany's dominance in the air continued.
+Sara Däbritz swept home a second after Andile Dlamini spilled a shot into her path before Popp added a strong header of her own before the break as Germany's dominance in the air continued.

 Dlamini improved in the second half and made two impressive stops to keep Gemany at bay, but one rebound fell fortunately for Lina Magull to tap home from close range.